rokath/trice/docs/CommandLine.md

 This can be handy if display server is not visible or on a remote mashine.

 ### `trice l|log [-c|config off|filename] [-l|list filename] [-lf|logfile off|filename] [-c|color [off|alternate]] [-format bare|wrap] [-k|key password [-show]] [-prefix off|string][-postfix off|string] [-s|source COM|filename|RND|SIM [-param string]] [-d|destination IPaddr:IPport]`
-Reeceive trice messages from -source and display them on -destination
+Receive trice messages from -source and display them on -destination.
+Default destination is current display.
 - `[-c|config off|filename]` Default filename is *trice.conf*.
 It is searched on top down places.
 Last config overloads previous settings.
 Commandline params overload config settings and "off" ignores *trice.conf* files.
 - `[-lf|logfile off|filename]` Default filename is `2006-01-02_1504-05_trice.log`.
 To switch logging off set to "off".
 When -desination switch is active the default is "off", because the destination can log.
 - `[-format bare|wrap]` Default format is bare.
 That means a basic trice message is 4 bytes: 2 bytes ID and 2 bytes value.
 It is faster on the target, but cyclic sync messages are reccommended (**TRICE_SYNC**).
 The wrap format contains bare and 4 bytes additional control information.
 This allowes automatic host syncing and additional protocols on the same channel.